Reinforcement sensitivity theory: Clinical research

 The BIS and BAS sensitivities are associated with individual differences in positive and negative affect.
 This association has been largely explored in clinical populations exhibiting extreme scores on BIS/BAS measures.
 In their 2009 review, Bijttebier and colleagues summarized studies showing that high BIS sensitivity is present in individuals with anxiety, depression, and anorexia nervosa, whereas low BIS sensitivity is associated with psychopathy.
 Extremely high BAS sensitivity is characteristic of individuals with bipolar disorder, ADHD, and bulimia, while extremely low BAS often characterizes individuals with anhedonic depression.
 BIS and BAS may differentiate, as illustrated above, between sub-types of eating disorders and depression.
 These findings are correlational, and causal mechanisms were not directly tested.
 Researchers in fields ranging from cognitive science to self-regulation and attention are using the RST to investigate causal mechanisms that underlie the relationship between personality traits and psychopathology.

+A study by Masuyama et al. suggests that treatment interventions, which increase trait resilience, may be helpful in decreasing depressive symptoms.
+High BIS was found to correlate directly with stronger depressive symptoms, while high BAS was found to correlate directly with low depressive symptoms.
+This confirmed results from previous studies.
+The study tested trait resilience as a mediator and found that trait resilience correlates negatively with depression.
+Therefore, high BAS leads to high trait resilience, which in turn leads to lower depressive symptoms.
+High BIS leads to decreased trait resilience, which in turn leads to increased depressive symptoms.

+Some research shows that BIS and BAS levels may be useful in predicting onset of substance use disorders.
+Individuals with a stronger, more-sensitive BAS system correlated with early onset of substance use disorders.

+Levels of BIS and BAS can be used to predict levels of substance use.
+Individuals with low BIS levels combined with high BAS levels showed activation patterns similar to activation patterns of heavy substance users in past studies.
+Individuals with high BIS levels and low BAS levels showed patterns of expectancy activation similar to those of light or non-users.